10 performance review biases and how to avoid them (Updated 2023)

 Definition.
 The law of small numbers bias is the incorrect belief that a small sample closely shares the properties of the underlying population.

 Prevention strategy.
-Talent calibrations are key to overcoming this bias.
+Performance review calibrations are key to overcoming this bias.
 Calibration is when all reviews and ratings are looked at holistically to ensure that your definition of “above average” is similar to everyone else’s definition of “above average.”
 This helps guarantee that people at the organization speak the same language and use the same nomenclature when conducting performance reviews.

-Recognizing and overcoming our biases
+Recognizing and overcoming our implicit biases

 So, one step is to check yourself through some unbiased means.
 One method that researchers at the University of Washington, University of Virginia, Harvard University, and Yale University have used is the Implicit Association Test, which is freely available to everyone.
 Fair warning, though: you might not be comfortable or agree with the results, but that’s probably just your bias talking.